 On Tuesday we were excited to start measuring to begin our house construction.
 Our planned trip to the U.S. has been postponed due to the coronavirus, so we decided to press on with construction instead.

-The house site has been leveled and is
+The house site has been leveled and is ready to go! |

 Please pray that our workers will think and pay attention, and that we won't grow weary as we double-check their work.
 As Michael aptly put it, "Not an auspicious beginning."
 But with God's help we will soldier on!